HVACR optimisation and the potential reduction of CO2!

 Knowing this, it is easy to understand how central HVACR systems are in many organisations.
 Therefore, it is astonishing to see how poorly these critical systems can be managed and still be considered functional…

 This acceptance is due to a ‘business as usual’ mindset, with limited focus on HVACR system performance.
 Conventional (preventive and reactive) maintenance methods focus more on runtime or fixing breakdowns after they occur, rather than on the system’s condition.
-Which often makes them inefficient from a performance perspective, leaving an enormous saving potential untapped.
+Which often makes them inefficient from a performance, energy and sustainability perspective, leaving an enormous saving potential untapped.

 Claiming that conventional maintenance is inefficient can be seen as a bold statement, as the industry is enormous, with millions of units delivered every year, billions paid in service, and constant discussions on efficient chillers and heat pumps with higher COP than the last one.